 Write it down, tell your family, friends and co-workers, announce it to our private Facebook group.
 Whatever you have to do to make it official so it’s not just in your head.
-When it’s in your head, and your head only, it makes it way too easy to say “Fuck it” and make a U-turn for the drive-through.
+When it’s only in your head, it makes it way too easy to say “Fuck it” and make a U-turn for the drive-through.

-Announcing your decision to your friends and family will make you accountable, AND you will create an automatic support team.
-Or at the very least, they will know not to offer you a cheese danish they picked up fresh from the bakery
+Announcing your decision to your friends and family will help to hold you accountable AND you’ll create an automatic support team.
+Or at the very least, they’ll know not to offer you a cheese danish that they picked up fresh from the bakery.

 5) Don’t beat yourself up when you slip up

-Because you will.
-I will, they will, he will, she will.
+Because you will slip up.
+I will, he will, she will.
 We ALL will slip up once in a while.

-There will be an unexpected run in with chocolate cake, donuts might suddenly appear, we will definitely find ourselves in an airport without a sack-lunch.
+There will be an unexpected run-in with chocolate cake, donuts might suddenly appear, we’ll definitely find ourselves in an airport without a sack-lunch at some point.
 Ice cream will sweetly call our names, potato chips might be the one and only answer, and we might just find ourselves at 2am, licking yellow cheese sauce from our fingers because we don’t have any silverware to eat our chili cheese fries.
-It will happen.
+It’ll happen.

-Just like the late beautiful Aaliyah below with “Try Again”
+Just like the late beautiful Aaliyah below with her song “Try Again”.

-Okay- take these in, reflect, ponder, and I’ll have part two for you next Tuesday.
+Okay – take these tips in.
+Reflect, ponder and I’ll have part two for you next Tuesday.
 Same time, same place.

-In the meantime, here’s a green smoothie recipe that you will fall in love with upon first sip, and NEVER get bored with.
+In the meantime, here’s a green smoothie recipe that you’ll fall in love with upon first sip and NEVER get bored with.

 Green Smoothie That Doesn’t Taste Like Swamp

-Add 1 banana, 1 tablespoon of hemp seeds, 1/4 of an avocado and 2-4 leafy green leaves (mix things up by switching between kale, collards and chard).
+- 2-4 leafy green leaves (mix things up by switching between kale, collards and chard)